Although the Doctorate of Occupational Therapy (OTD) prepares students to practice occupational

 experience.
 In your first year, students

-take one semester of a research practicum with one of the MOT faculty.
+take one semester of a research practicum with one of the OTD faculty.
 In the second year students take a research

 practicum each semester (2 total).
 Through